 Academic Clinical Experiences Summer (ACES) Program

-ACES is a program developed in partnership with Rutgers Robert Wood Johnson Medical School (RWJMS) and Princeton University (Princeton).
-This program aims to facilitate a meaningful and worthwhile transition between undergraduate studies at Princeton and medical education at RWJMS for students from groups underrepresented in medicine or from disadvantaged backgrounds.
-The program provides an intensive summer experience after students' sophomore year at Princeton, mentoring, and an opportunity for linkage to enter medical school.
+ACES is a program developed in partnership with Rutgers Robert Wood Johnson Medical School (RWJMS) and two undergraduate universities (Bryn Mawr College (Bryn Mawr) and Princeton University (Princeton).
+This program aims to facilitate a meaningful and worthwhile transition between undergraduate studies at Princeton or Bryn Mawrand medical education at RWJMS for students from groups underrepresented in medicine or from disadvantaged backgrounds.
+The program provides an intensive summer experience after students' sophomore year of undergrad, mentoring, and an opportunity for linkage to enter medical school.

 The medical school, in conjunct Rutgers RWJMS - Access-Medion with Rutgers University and Seton Hall University, has an articulated program for educationally and/or economically disadvantaged undergraduates interested in careers in medicine.
 Click Here for additional information about the Access-Med Program.

 Advanced Standing Applicants (Transfers)

 We are not able to accept applications for advanced standing students for the 2016-2017 academic year due to no openings in our class.
 Questions can be sent to: email@example.com.

 Joint Bachelor/Medical Degree Program

 The Rutgers University/Robert Wood Johnson Medical School Joint Program is designed to permit integration of basic medical sciences into the undergraduate curriculum to graduate broadly educated students who will assume leadership roles in medicine.
 Students apply to the program in their fourth semester at Rutgers University.
 Selected students will obtain bachelor and medical degrees in seven or eight years.
 Click Here for additional information about the Rutgers University Health Professions Office.
 Inquiries can be addressed to firstname.lastname@example.org.